Emergency Preparedness Plan Template Page for Water Systems in Harris and Fort Bend Counties

 Template

-The Template contains 8 options for your water system to comply with the EPP requirement.
+The Harris and Fort Bend EPP template contains 8 options for your water system to comply with the EPP requirement.
 However, your options may be limited by the type of water system you operate.

-If you must comply with the EPP requirement, then start by saving the EPP shell (form TCEQ-20536) to your computer:
+If you must comply with the EPP requirement or would like to update your currently approved EPP option(s), start by saving the Emergency Preparedness Plan Template (form TCEQ-20536a) to your computer.

 Options for Water System Compliance with the EPP Requirement